 She adds that feelings of being stuck and unmotivated don't necessarily mean you're depressed but rather you're dealing with "a kind of lower-grade type of depressive feeling."

-To expound on that, one of Keyes' conclusions from his research was, in fact, that "mental illness and mental health are highly correlated but belong to separate continua, and therefore the prevention and treatment of mental illnesses will not necessarily result in more mentally healthy individuals."
+To expand on that, one of Keyes' conclusions from his research was, in fact, that "mental illness and mental health are highly correlated but belong to separate continua, and therefore the prevention and treatment of mental illnesses will not necessarily result in more mentally healthy individuals."

 In short: Just because someone doesn't have a diagnosed mental illness does not mean their mental health is good.